 Garioch had a strong fellow feeling for Fergusson as a poet whose muse was so firmly set in the daily doings of ‘Auld Reekie’, for they were both born in Edinburgh, and made it the subject of many of their verses.
 Educated at Edinburgh High School, Fergusson attained a bursary to Dundee High and thereafter studied at St Andrews, although his father’s sudden death in 1768 meant that he had to leave his studies to seek employment.
 After a lively student life and a few false starts, he ended up as a legal copy clerk for the Commissary Records Office in Edinburgh, but soon entered the cultural life of the city.
 In 1771 he had poems accepted for the Weekly Magazine or Edinburgh Amusement whose proprietor, Walter Ruddiman, was to publish all his work, including collections after the poet’s death.

 Fergusson remembered his university days fondly in broad Scots poems such as a rather cheerful ‘Elegy on the Death of Mr David Gregory’, one of his maths professors; another elegy on John Hogg, ‘late Porter to the University of St Andrews’; and a pastoral eclogue for William Wilkie, the professor of Natural Philosophy who had been a personal friend to the young student.
 Dr Johnson’s visit to the seat of learning in 1773 was commemorated in an address ‘To the Principal and Professors of the University of St Andrews, on their superb treat to Dr Samuel Johnson’.
-Fergusson had not forgotten Johnson’s notorious dictionary definition of oats as a grain eaten by men in Scotland and horses in England, so he proposes an uber-Scottish banquet for the great man starting with a haggis, followed by ‘a gude sheep’s head / Whase hide was singit, never flead, / And four black trotters cled wi’ girsle’ supported by ‘white and bloody puddins routh’, and lots of oatcakes.
+Fergusson had not forgotten Johnson’s notorious dictionary definition of oats as feed for livestock in England while in Scotland it was the sustenance of the people, so he proposes an uber-Scottish banquet for the great man starting with a haggis, followed by ‘a gude sheep’s head / Whase hide was singit, never flead, / And four black trotters cled wi’ girsle’ supported by ‘white and bloody puddins routh’, and lots of oatcakes.
 This was matched by another culinary recommendation ‘To Dr Samuel Johnson: Food for a New edition of his Dictionary’, whose language parodies the good doctor’s orotund and Latinate prose style: ‘can you swill / The usquebalian flames of whisky blue / In fermentation strong?
 Have you applied / The kilt aerian to your Anglian thighs?’

 Life in Edinburgh in the mid-eighteenth century was lively, dynamic, brilliant, claustrophobic, vulgar and intellectual by turns, and Fergusson’s writing met a ready audience there, undoubtedly enjoyed in the many drinking clubs and debating societies that were a feature of city life at the time.
 Fergusson himself was a member of the Easy Club, one of the wilder establishments, which included the notorious Deacon Brodie and the painter Henry Raeburn among its members.
 But the poet’s appetite for late nights and heavy drinking began to take its toll.